Softball Hitting Drills

 Walk-Through Front Toss

-The hitter starts a step behind the box and takes a slow walking step into the swing as the tosser feeds the ball from behind an L-screen.
-Twelve swings.
+The hitter starts a step behind the box and takes a slow walking step into the swing as the tosser feeds the ball from behind an L-screen, twelve swings in all.
 The walking rhythm forces the load to start early and finish before the ball arrives.
-Cue: "be loaded before the ball is halfway."
-Watch for: the hands reaching the loaded position before the toss crosses the front of the screen.
-Common error: loading late and lunging to catch up.
-Fix: start the load earlier than feels natural; most late hitters are a half-second behind, not out of strength.

 High-Pitch Recognition Toss

-The tosser mixes pitches at the top of the zone and just above it into a string of strikes, without telling the hitter which is which.
-Fifteen swings.
+The tosser mixes pitches at the top of the zone and just above it into a string of strikes without telling the hitter which is which, fifteen swings.
 The hitter swings only at strikes and takes the pitches above the zone.
-Cue: "let the high one go."
-Watch for: the hitter holding up on the ball above the zone rather than chasing it.
-Common error: swinging at the rise ball climbing out of the zone, a trap that ends a lot of two-strike at-bats in softball.
-Fix: track the ball deep and judge it against the top of the strike zone before committing the hands.

 Slap Hitting Drills